dainsaint/dainsaint.com/src/posts/starstuff.md

 tags:
   - listen
 ---
-*“The cosmos is within us.
+> “The cosmos is within us.
 We are made of star-stuff.
-We are a way for the universe to know itself.”*
+We are a way for the universe to know itself.”
--- Carl Sagan
+> — Carl Sagan

 inspired by jerry goldsmith's TNG theme, with a bit of bruce broughton's theme for The Orville, i wrote this main theme for [space opera](/space-opera), to be played at the start and/or end of sessions.